Self-Abandonment: Are you doing it?

 But what would it be like for you to receive the help you needed because you spoke up and asked?
 How might it feel for you to embrace bravery and say “no” out of respect for your own values?
 Is it possible you’d live a more fulfilled life if you advocated for yourself and asserted your needs?

-Therapy can help you improve your ability to recognize our limits, identify your own needs, and begin to address them.
+Depression therapy can help you improve your ability to recognize our limits, identify your own needs, and begin to address them.

 By saying yes to you, you remind yourself that you do, in fact, matter; you don’t have to starve, and perhaps if you connect with yourself, you can live a life that feels a little more full each day.